trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 We're finally done with replacing all the global objects and functions that Drizzle was expecting.

-## Writing and migrating the smart contract
+## Setting up the smart contract

-To add smart contracts we'll just follow the previous tutorial on Drizzle and React.
+To add our smart contract we'll just follow the previous tutorial on Drizzle and React.

-Do the steps from [Writing our smart contract](https://www.truffleframework.com/tutorials/getting-started-with-drizzle-and-react#writing-our-smart-contract) to (and including) [Migration](https://www.truffleframework.com/tutorials/getting-started-with-drizzle-and-react#migration).
+Do the steps from [Writing our smart contract](https://www.truffleframework.com/tutorials/getting-started-with-drizzle-and-react#writing-our-smart-contract) up to (and including) [Migration](https://www.truffleframework.com/tutorials/getting-started-with-drizzle-and-react#migration).

+## Connecting your app to your Ganache testnet

+Working with React Native and mobile devices means that they don't always see the Ganache server the same.
+The sections below detail how to connect to the Ganache testnet with whichever method you are using to run the app.

-## Running the app
+### Running the app

 1. Start React Native Metro bundler: `react-native start`
 1. Start your emulator/plug in your device

-## Connecting your app to your Ganache testnet

-### Android
+### Android (Emulator/Physical Device)

+The main thing for Android devices is that we have to reverse the ports so that we can point to `localhost` on the Android device to the Ganache server.

 1. Start `ganache-cli`: `ganache-cli -b 3`
-1. Compile and migrate contracts: `yarn run setup`
+1. Compile and migrate contracts: `truffle compile && truffle migrate`
+1. Reverse ports: `adb reverse tcp:8545 tcp:8545`
 1. Install app: `react-native run-android`

 ### iOS

 #### Simulator

+The iOS simulator will see servers on `localhost` just fine.

 1. Start `ganache-cli`: `ganache-cli -b 3`
 1. Compile and migrate contracts: `truffle compile && truffle migrate`